wp-plugins/better-wp-security/readme.txt

 == Changelog ==

-= 4.6.4 =
-* Fix: .htaccess file modifications now function as expected when changing settings.

-= 4.6.3 =
+= 4.6.6 =
-* Fix: Fixed warnings produced when saving settings that update the wp-config.php file
+* Fix: Quick banning IPs will now work correctly if existing htaccess rules are in place
+* Fix: minor bug fixes and typo corrections.

 = 4.6.2 =
 * New Feature: Change WordPress Salts